oracle/node-oracledb/INSTALL.md

 These variables are only needed during installation.

-If Instant Client is in `/opt/oracle/instantclient` and you have no other Oracle software installed, then these variables are not actually required.
-See
-[Oracle Client Location Heuristic on Linux](#linuxinstsearchpath).
+If Instant Client is in the default location `/opt/oracle/instantclient` and you have no other Oracle software installed, then these variables are not actually required.
+See [Oracle Client Location Heuristic on Linux](#linuxinstsearchpath).

 If you are behind a firewall you may need to set your proxy, for